ryanslikesocool/EaseKit/README.md

     while (!interpolator.Done)
     {
         // Update the time.
 This is necessary to get out of the loop
-        // This comes with an overload if you want to use a custom deltaTime interpolator.Update();
+        // This comes with an overload if you want to use a custom deltaTime or unscaled time interpolator.Update();

         float value = interpolator.Value;